-^{}Heated square feet
+Heated square feet

-^{}Excludes one non-revenue producing unit reserved for management
+Excludes one non-revenue producing unit (located within Phase I) reserved for management

-Unit amenities to be offered at the property include a range, refrigerator, microwave, dishwasher, central air conditioning, vinyl flooring, window blinds, and washer/dryer hookups.
-Community amenities will include on-site management, laundry facility, covered pavilion/picnic area, and a playground.
+Unit amenities to be offered at the property include a range, refrigerator, microwave, central air conditioning, vinyl flooring, window blinds, washer/dryer hookups and emergency call systems.
+Community amenities will include on-site management, a community room, laundry facility, covered pavilion/picnic area, and a community garden.
 Overall, the amenity package offered at the property is limited as compared to those offered among the comparable properties but is considered appropriate for and marketable to the targeted tenant population, as indicated by the subject's 100.0% occupancy rate and waiting list.